LucasBehrendt/tech-blog/README.md

 - ### Messages

-  - To keep users informed, simple message flashes will be displayed on various user interactions, such as creating a post, registering an account etc. These will only be visible a few seconds before dissapearing by themself, to not interfere with the UX.
+  - To keep users informed, simple message flashes will be displayed on various user interactions, such as creating a post, registering an account etc. These will only be visible a few seconds before disappearing by themself, to not interfere with the UX.

   <details>